 How To Find the Right Attorney

 The quality of services offered by different tax lawyers can vary, so it is imperative that you do your due diligence in finding an experienced and qualified lawyer.
 When looking for the right attorney, you want to make sure they can practice law in your state.

 There are some rouge lawyers who still practice even after disbarment, and some claim they’re tax attorneys as a scam.
 Before you sign any contracts with an attorney, check out their licenses.
 They should be registered under your state’s bar association.

 The right tax attorney will have a law degree and a specialization in taxation.
 They also have a CPA license.
 Most attorneys post their previous results on their websites for you to review.

 If you have any questions about their specialization, make sure you request that information from the attorney.
 They should not be hesitant about providing that information.

 To help you gauge the client-attorney interaction and the type of service they offer, take a look at their reviews.
 Many attorneys have Yelp, Avvo, or Google Business pages where their previous clients can rate their experience.

 Be sure to pay attention to the attorney’s response time and how clients liked working with the attorney.
 What did they not like about the experience?
 Is there a common review amongst previous clients that seems like a red flag?

 Schedule a Consultation

-Reading online reviews can give you a general idea of the attorney and their law firm, but the best way to really gauge a potential lawyer is to meet with them.
+Reading online reviews can give you a general idea of the attorney and their law firm, but the best way to gauge a potential lawyer is to meet with them.
 Most reputable attorneys offer free, no-obligation case reviews.
 During this consultation, pay attention to how you feel and how the office staff treats you.